Evolution of bacteria: Cyanobacteria

-English: Bloom of cyanobacteria in a freshwater pond.
+Bloom of cyanobacteria in a freshwater pond.
 This accumulation in one corner of the pond was caused by wind drift.
-It looked as if someone had dumped a bucket color into the water.

 However, the closest known relatives of oxygen producing Cyanobacteria did not produce oxygen.
 These relatives are Melainabacteria and Sericytochromatia, neither of which can photosynthesise.
 Through genetic sequencing, scientists discovered that these two groups did not have any remnants of the genes required for the functioning of photosynthetic reactions.
 This suggests that Cyanobacteria, Melainabacteria, and Sericytochromatia evolved from a non-photosynthetic common ancestor.